twisted/twisted/docs/web/howto/web-in-60/dynamic-content.rst

     from twisted.internet import reactor, endpoints
-    from twisted.web.server import Site
+    from twisted.web.server import makeServer

-The Site is a factory which associates a listening port with the HTTP protocol implementation.
+The makeServer is a factory which associates a listening port with the HTTP protocol implementation.
 The reactor is the main loop that drives any Twisted application.
 Endpoints are used to create listening ports.